 First World Nomad Games – History Sets Foot in Cholpon Ata

-Last Updated on 7 December 2023 by Cycloscope
+Last Updated on 16 January 2026 by Cycloscope

 nomad games kyrgystan

-Kyrgyzstan, Issyk Kul lake, Cholpon Ata town, First World Nomad Games.
+Kyrgyzstan, Issyk Kul Lake, Cholpon Ata town, First World Nomad Games.
 Play polo with a dead goat (Kok Boru or Buzkashi), throw your opponent from his horse in a tense Enish fight, or grab your bride (or slap your groom) in a Kyz Kuu race!

-So here we are, Kyrgyzstan, Issyk Kul Lake, Cholpon Ata town, First World Nomad Games, the history takes place before our eyes!
+So here we are, Kyrgyzstan, Issyk Kul Lake, Cholpon Ata town, First World Nomad Games, history takes place before our eyes!
 But wait a moment, what’s this Nomad Games thing?

 The historical and political background (in pills)

-Let’s start from the beginning: Central Asia nations have a common history that goes far back to the Soviet times.
-Nomad tribes wandered this wide and tough lands for centuries, unified under the Gengis Khan empire and then again by Tamerlan in the XIV century.
+Nomad tribes wandered these wide and tough lands for centuries, unified under the Genghis Khan empire and then again by Tamerlan in the 14th century.

-The troops of both conquerors mostly spoke Turkic Languages, which were spread all over Asia to the edges of Europe.
-Kyrgyz, Kazakh, Azeri, and Uzbek are all part of the Turkic language family and are almost intelligible to each other.
-Along with the language comes the culture and the games that are part of it.
+Kyrgyz, Kazakh, Azeri, and Uzbek are all part of the Turkic language family and are almost mutually intelligible.
+Along with the language comes the culture and the games that go with it.

-The idea of the Games first appeared during the 2011 visit of Turkish Prime Minister Recep Tayyip Erdoğan to Kyrgyzstan (cit), as a way to improve the relationship between the Turkic-speaking countries and extend the Turkish political influence in countries that are still strongly influenced by Russia.
+The idea of the Games first appeared during the 2011 visit of Turkish Prime Minister Recep Tayyip ErdoÄŸan to Kyrgyzstan (cit), as a way to improve relations among Turkic-speaking countries and extend Turkish political influence in countries still strongly influenced by Russia.

 A messy start